 When it’s time to redeem your points, use them for travel or cash back to extract the most value (1 cent per point), and avoid merchandise or gift cards that may be worth less.

 The More Rewards Card’s Other Benefits

 - Rental car collision insurance (secondary to your own policy)

 - Refund when a merchant won’t accept a return

 - Extended warranties

 - Travel and emergency hotline

-Navy Federal offers a number of customer-friendly perks, including free access to your FICO score, 24/7 access to customer service representatives based in the United States, and an instant chat feature on its website.
+Navy Federal offers several customer-friendly perks, including access to your FICO score, 24/7 access to customer service representatives based in the United States, and an instant chat feature on its website.

 The More Rewards card offers the ability to instantly freeze your account if you misplace your card and other standard security features such as zero liability for fraudulent charges and fraud alerts.

-The More Rewards card’s fees are low for a credit card—even the $20 late payment fee is low relative to other cards.
-It also waives many common credit card fees including foreign transaction fees, balance transfer fees, and cash advance fees (except when at cash is retrieved from a non-Navy Federal ATM, in which case there is a charge of 50 cents to $1.)
+The More Rewards card’s fees are low for a credit card—the $20 late payment fee is good example of a lower-than-average fee.
+Navy Federal also waives many common credit card fees including foreign transaction fees, balance transfer fees, and cash advance fees (except when at cash is retrieved from a non-Navy Federal ATM, in which case there is a charge of 50 cents to $1.)